On this page

 Members

-The WICC currently comprises 10 lived experience members and one Government representative.
+The WICC currently comprises 13 lived experience members and one Government representative.
 Members are appointed by the Minister for a period of no longer than three years, with eligibility to be re-appointed for one additional term.

 The WICC is co-chaired by the Government member and a lived experience member, who is elected by the lived experience members.

-Mr Gary Maas MP – Government Co-Chairperson
+Mr Gary Maas MP – Member for Narre Warren South and Government Co-Chair

 Gary was elected as Member for Narre Warren South in 2018.
 Before entering Parliament, Gary worked as a musician, teacher, lawyer, organiser, union secretary, and board director on commercial and not-for-profit boards.
-Gary was appointed as Government Co-Chairperson of the WICC in April 2023.

 Samantha’s brother, Shaun Burns, was killed at work in September 2018 when a crane failed, dropping concrete on him and another worker.
 She brings to the WICC strong advocacy experience as an FRG member and is motivated to improve compensation and support for close family members of persons killed in workplace incidents who are not dependents.
 As a Clinical Neuropsychologist, she also has experience seeing the issues that arise for workers and families following a serious injury.